All Episodes

 That's better for the economy than anything.

-Meanwhile, the cold and and and hungry in Atlanta in Georgia are huddling, trying to find assistance for the cold in Obamaville, reminds us of what happened in Detroit a year ago.
+Meanwhile, the cold and hungry in Atlanta, in Georgia, are huddling, trying to find assistance for the cold in Obamaville.

 Just amazing.

-All this suffering, all this pain was supposed to be eradicated, supposed to be wiped out, and it's only getting worse, and now we're being told it's a new normal.
+It was supposed to be eradicated, supposed to be wiped out, and it's only getting worse.

 Because that's what we're talking about returning to.

-Now, how many liberals are paying that?
+How many liberals are paying that?

-Did uh did Bill Gates pay that rate?
+Did Bill Gates pay that rate?

 Warren Buffett?

-What about Pelosi and her husband or Harry Reid Obama?
+What about Pelosi and her husband or Harry Reid, Obama?

-They pay that rate.
+They pay that rate?

-Are they willingly paying that rate?
+Are they willingly paying that rate is my point.

 How many liberals the past 10 years have paid their income taxes based on the Clinton tax rate?